MinNature Malaysia describes itself as the largest permanent indoor miniature exhibition in Asia and the third largest in the world.

 Founder and ‘Grand Architect’ Alvin Wan was kind enough to give me a guided tour around the facility.

-The miniatures are built in the same scale, 1/87 or HO, which is the most commonly used scale of model railway in the world.
+Originally the miniatures were built in the same scale, 1/87 or HO, which is the most commonly used scale of model railway in the world and there are some model train layouts in parts of the exhibition.

 The exhibition space is divided up into different zones, the first of which is called Countryside Life and features miniature dioramas showing Malaysian-themed scenes of rural life such as a kampung, a quarry, a Cameron Highlands inspired tea estate and an oil palm plantation.